 A study of the key developments in American economic history; application of economic analysis to historical data and events; development of economic institutions.
-Prerequisites: ECON 271, ECON 272 and junior standing in the Albers school.
+Does not satisfy ECON elective for business economics majors.
+Prerequisites: ECON 271, 272.

 ECON 374 Intermediate Microeconomics